 Body kinds

 Schema reference for built-in `body.kind` values.
-Records you can subscribe to, query against, and project from — emitted by the kernel during dispatch, inference, and federation.
+Records you can subscribe to, query against, and project from — emitted by the engine during dispatch, inference, and federation.

-For the kind grammar itself (3 vs 4 segments, allowed characters, reserved scopes, version semantics), see ADR-034.
+For the kind grammar itself (3 vs 4 segments, allowed characters, reserved scopes, version semantics), see the body.kind manifest guide.

 Kinds emitted by dispatch